orris27/computer_science_notes/english/writing.md

 ### environment
 1. 保护环境: protect environment = preserve environment, environmental protection, ecosystem, maintain ecological balance
 2. 污染环境: contamination, environmental pollution
-3. 可持续的发展: sustainable development
+3. 可持续的发展: pay more attention to sustainable development
 4. 技术: have advanced technology
-5. 政府: the government has invested large sums of money in environmental technology,
+5. 政府: the government has invested large sums of money in environmental technology, pass / introduce laws and policies, punish illegal behaviors that pose a great threat to the environment, strike a balance between economic development and environmental protection, in the past, economic development was the top priortiy of the government to improve citizens' standards of living
 6. 新能源: develop clean, renewable energy from solar, wind and water power as alternatives for fossil fuels, such as coal, oil and gas
 7. 新技术: eletric cars, improve recycling technology, convert waste into new materials, an increasing number of inventions and innovations have emerged
+8. 教育: schools put more emphasis on the education of environmental protection in addition to academic subjects,
+9. 具体措施
+    1. citizens: plant more trees, use public transportation rather than driving, separate and recycle waste, buy organic food to reduce the use of chemical pesticides and fertilizers, use fewer throw-away products and plastic bags
+    2. government: punish factories that produce excessive exhaust fumes or waste water, restrict the use of plastic bags among the public
+10. awareness: deliver lectures and watch documentaries, become more ecologically-minded

 ### extra